Is Medicare Part B Benefit Available in My Zip Code?

 How to find a plan that offers the giveback program

-- Benefits.
-Medicare Advantage plans offer everything Medicare does and more, like vision coverage, routine dental services, fitness memberships, hearing aids, and more.
-Look at the benefits each plan offers.
+• Benefits: Medicare Advantage plans offer everything Medicare does and more, like vision coverage, routine dental services, fitness memberships, hearing aids, and more.
+Look at the benefits each plan offers and services they cover.
 Are they what you need?
 More than you need?
 That's important, too, if it's raising the cost of your plan.

-- Full costs.
-Compare co-pays, co-insurance, deductibles, maximum out-of-pocket costs, in- and out-of-network costs, and premiums.
-Every plan's costs are different, and even though you may be able to save some on your Part B premium, you must take into account the other costs associated with the plan in case they outweigh the Part B savings
+• Out-of-pocket costs: Compare co-pays, co-insurance, deductibles, maximum out-of-pocket costs, in- and out-of-network costs, and monthly premiums.
+Every plan's costs are different, and even though you may be able to save some on your Part B premium with the Giveback plan, you must consider the other costs associated with the plan in case they outweigh the Part B savings.

-- Formulary.
-Most Medicare Advantage plans provide Part D prescription drug coverage.
-Look through the formulary to ensure any prescription drugs you have or think you may need are covered.
-Also look at the co-pays associated with the drug tiers
+• Covered prescription drugs: Most Medicare Advantage plans provide Part D prescription drug coverage.
+Look through the drug formulary, or list of covered drugs, to ensure any prescription drugs you have or think you may need are covered.
+Also look at the co-pays associated with the drug tiers.

-- Provider network.
-Not all plans cover all providers.
-Most have a provider network, which outlines in-network providers, hospitals, pharmacies, and other medical facilities that are covered, and any services received at out-of-network providers will have higher out-of-pocket costs.
-Make sure your current providers and facilities are in-network
+• Provider network: Not all plans cover all providers.
+Most have a provider network, which outlines in-network providers, hospitals, pharmacies, and other medical facilities that are covered.
+Any services received at out-of-network providers will have higher out-of-pocket costs.
+Make sure your current providers and facilities are in-network.

 These are just a few factors to consider when comparing plans.
 Take time to carefully compare plans in your zip code and all the features of the plan, not just the giveback program.